-However since you will be onboard for several days, you could just fully unpack into the cupboards and drawers and put your luggage under the bed or in the closet.
+However since you will be onboard for several days, the best way to keep your room tidy is to fully unpack into the cupboards and drawers and I put my luggage under the bed or in the closet.
 Much easier all round!Samsonite Omni PC Hardside ...Shop on AmazonSHOWKOO Luggage Sets Expand...Shop on AmazonRockland Fashion Expandable...Shop on Amazon

 Ladies, you want to pack light so your clothes can be unpacked into the drawers and cupboards, so smart casual is the go.

 Mix and match pants and skirts with tops/tunics and take a couple of sun dresses.
-Pack something elegant for 1 or 2 formal nights or specialty restaurants.
+Pack something elegant for one or two formal nights or specialty restaurants.